rust-bitcoin/rust-bitcoin-maintainer-tools/cargo-rbmt/README.md

 features_without_std = ["serde", "rand"]

 # Exact feature combinations to test.
-# Use for crates that don't follow conventional `std` patterns.
+# Use for packages that don't follow conventional `std` patterns.
 # Each inner array is tested as-is with no automatic combinations.
 # Example: [["serde", "rand"], ["rand"]] tests exactly those two combinations
 exact_features = [